 The historic city of Chester is well worth a day out, for two and four-legged visitors alike.
 Follow the winding streets past half-timbered houses and shops.
 Take a walk around the city walls, as built by the Romans, and overlook the old city from its vantage points.
 Take a boat trip on the River Dee, take in Chester Cathedral or enjoy a walk through the magnificent Grosvenor Park.
 Stop off at one of the city’s many pubs, cafes and restaurants whenever you feel the need.

 With picturesque woodland walks, elegant formal gardens, and a multitude of events held throughout the year Arley Hall is a fantastic day out for dog lovers.
 Dogs are welcome throughout the grounds and there are water bowls and dog bins dotted around for your convenience.
 Your pooch can also join you in the Gardener’s Kitchen Cafe, where you can enjoy a hot drink and bite to eat.

 It’s not just footballers wives and celebrities living the high life here, with countless dog-friendly places in Cheshire, it’s a popular choice for dog owners looking for short breaks too and we thought we would put all the best pet-friendly holidays in one place.

-Whether you are cooking up delicious meals for the family, curled up with a book in front of an open fire, or sipping your morning coffee in a pretty garden you’ll be glad you chose one of our picks for dog-friendly holiday cottages in Cheshire.
+Whether you are cooking up delicious meals for the family, curled up with a book in front of an open fire, or sipping your morning coffee in a pretty garden you’ll be glad you chose one of the Cheshire dog friendly cottages.

-It’s sometimes not easy to keep everyone entertained on holiday but when you book pet-friendly log cabins in Cheshire and choose one with onsite facilities you’ll be laughing.
+It’s sometimes not easy to keep everyone entertained on holiday but when you book dog friendly lodges in Cheshire and choose one with onsite facilities you’ll be laughing.